Quantencomputer/cyoastudio/index.md

 You need at least [Java 8](https://java.com/en/) to run this program.
 As long as you have that installed, head over to the [releases page](https://github.com/Quantencomputer/cyoastudio/releases) and download the latest version.

+There is an `.exe` file available for Windows user, and a `.jar` file for all other operating systems.

 There is a short [manual](manual.md) available.

 ## Templates